kshen0/kshen0.github.io/index.md

 ## Mexican Firing Squad
 $5

-Still avoiding large gatherings, but want to get drunk on tequila Halloween weekend for the cost of one surge-priced Uber?
+Still avoiding large gatherings, but want to get drunk on Halloween weekend for the cost of one surge-priced Uber?
 This is your drink.

 **Reposado tequila, lime, fresh grenadine, Angostura bitters**